anyscale/madewithml.github.io/docs/courses/applied-ml/packaging.md

 3. Upgrading required packages so we download the latest package wheels.
 4. Install from `setup.py` (`-e`, `--editable` installs a project in develop mode)

-### setup.py
+## setup.py

 Let's dive into our [`setup.py`](https://github.com/GokuMohandas/applied-ml/blob/main/setup.py){:target="_blank"} to see how what we're installing inside our virtual environment.

+### Requirements

 First, we're retrieving our required packages from our `requirements.txt` file.
 While we could place these requirements directly inside `setup.py`, many applications still look for a `requirements.txt` file so we'll keep it separate.
 ```python linenums="10"
 # Load packages from requirements.txt
 with open(Path(BASE_DIR, "requirements.txt"), "r") as file: